TammyLeeSeattle/bamazon/README.md

 ## Seeing it in action

-_Click on the image below to watch the videos on YouTube!_
+_Click on the image below to watch the video on YouTube!_

 [![command](https://img.youtube.com/vi/iKEekT83c_4/0.jpg)](https://youtu.be/iKEekT83c_4)